simbadMarino/scaffold-tron/README.md

 -   Same Solidity code deploys to both networks
 -   Use network-specific tools for deployment and testing
 -   Configure target networks in `scaffold.config.ts`
--   Use `UnifiedAddress` component for consistent address display
+-   Use `TronAddress` component for consistent address display

 ### **UI/UX Best Practices:**

--   Use `UnifiedAddress` instead of `Address` for better Tron support
+-   Use `TronAddress` instead of `Address` for better Tron support
 -   Configure your preferred Tron network in scaffold config
 -   Test address copying and block explorer links
 -   Ensure proper network switching in your dApp